getoarmorina3/nextjs-blog/README.md

 UPLOADTHING_APP_ID=
 ```

-finally start the development server
+on your terminal finally start the development server
 ```bash
 # To install dependencies, run
 npm install